kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-1.md

 ### Homebrew Cask

-A lot of people don’t know, but Homebrew is capable to install Mac OS Applications.
-By providing an optional `--cask` command it’s possible to install software you need.
+A lot of people don’t know, but Homebrew is capable to install Mac OS applications.
+By providing the `--cask` option it’s possible to install applications you need.
 The command `brew install --cask brave-browser` will install the [Brave Browser](https://brave.com/).
 You can find a list of all the software I install this way in the [cask.sh](https://github.com/kogakure/dotfiles/blob/master/setup/cask.sh) file in my setup folder.

 ## Version Control with Git